jonocr/react-movies/README.md

 ## Styles
 This app was developed mobile first.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Bootstrap with Sass.

 ## Available Scripts